Skip to main content

 Figure 2: A desktop diode laser offers precision control for surface treatment and marking.

-If a laser setup is outside your current budget, or you need to clean internal cavities that light cannot reach, chelation is the industry standard.
-Unlike acid, chelating agents bond specifically to iron oxide, leaving plastic, rubber, and healthy metal untouched.
+If a laser setup is outside your budget, or you need to clean internal cavities that light cannot reach (line-of-sight limitation), chelation is the industry standard.

 Comparison of rusty tool vs clean tool using chemical remover